The word yoga means ‘to unite’, what are we aiming to ‘unite’?

-I have practised yoga for 17 years and whilst I have always appreciated the mental and physical benefits it brings, in the last few years, I have become more interested in an interior life, in mindfulness, meditation and the philosophy of yoga.
+I have practised yoga for 17 years and whilst I have always appreciated the mental and physical benefits it brings, in the last few years, I have become more interested in an interior life and the philosophy of yoga.
 A natural part of ageing I think!

 I believe in the Ahimsa code of conduct – to not wish anyone harm in thought or deed, that extends to all living things…including oneself.